vivianforzj/MachineLearning/Books/Predictive Analytics/README.markdown

-¼ÇÂ¼¶Á¡¶Predictive Analytics - The power to Predict who will click, buy, lie or die¡·
+## Book

+Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die

+## Recordings

+-

+(Add more)